vals-productions/queryble/README.md

 Queryble helps you with SQL (JDBC) or HQL (Hibernate QL) query composition and execution, simplifies and speeds up your development.

-Platform used: Java 11 and Hibernate 5.4.
+Platform used in this project: Java 11 and Hibernate 5.4.
 Not a big deal to make it work with Java 8 and Hibernate 4.x if needed.
+HSQL db is used to run tests against in this project.
+This is self contained spring boot web application with embeddeded tomcat to startup.

 Start the app, enter http://127.0.0.1:8080/testAll in your browser.
 You should see "Queryble tests passed" page.
+UserDaoImpl.java contains actual DB query samples.

 ## Potential use case and how Queryble makes it easy